tatlicak/role-playing-game-js/README.md

 # Building a Role Playing Game
-This Code from My @freecodecamp Learn Basic JavaScript by Building a Role Playing Game
+This Code from My @freeCodeCamp Learn Basic JavaScript by Building a Role Playing Game